sparkslabs/pyxie/doc/dev-status.md

 ### Backlog: Tasks

-* 30\.
-Should we allow comments on website? #website
-* 50\.
-Link current test programs on the website, maybe #website
 * 52\.
 Review whether context should check types of ALL expressions, rather than just first, and whether we can should try to detect type mismatches #reflect
 * 53\.
 Use https://travis-ci.org/ ? #reflect
 * 54\.
 Review pypi packaging for things we should be doing #reflect #practicalities